About

 • I’m left-handed

-• I tend to disproportionately review fountain pens (relative to the number of them in my collection)
+• I tend to disproportionately review fountain pens (relative to the number of them in my collection, but quite proportionate to what is in my daily use)

 • I refuse to concretely structure my reviews